 People were getting rid of normal country livin’ things like chainsaws, beekeeper kits, sliding glass doors and portable generators, as I passed the name of a town with a sign that said POPULATION: 67.
 Eventually I tuned out as I entered a Redwoods grove, and mentally went over “the facts”.
 I met a man four months ago.
 Initially I didn’t seem to have much of a vested interest in him.
 It wasn’t about him, I just wasn’t interested in dating anyone at the time.
 I was “dating myself”.

-Somewhere along the line we fell in love.
+Somewhere along this shockingly short timeline we fell in love.
 I didn’t plan it, but I guess that’s what happens when your heart is open to new experiences.
 I blame Berlin–it was my solo trip to Berlin in the dead of winter.
 In Berlin, where I drank oat milk lattes to stay warm and decided to pick up smoking again just for the week (when in Rome) and barely spoke to another soul outside of my tattoo artists.
 In Berlin, where I wrote him emails from my phone whenever I had wifi and when I didn’t, I wrote him essays in my journal that I later retyped on my phone and sent by email.
 It seemed I had found my muse.

 It felt timeless to be writing love letters from overseas, like he was drafted in the war and this was our only way to communicate, except it’s 2018 and they were emails not letters, and really I was just lost in the romance of words.
 When I got back to California he picked me up from the airport with belated Valentine’s Day gifts.
 It got gushy and wasn’t long before the I LOVE YOU’s bursted out of our mouths.
 I tried to hold it in just a little bit longer, but shit–you only live once.